 River Fest will feature live music, multiple food trucks, a regional craft beer tasting, various family-friendly activities, vendors and shopping booths, and, its signature event, Casper’s Great Duck Derby.
 It’s an afternoon built around fun, family, and fellowship, giving citizens the chance to play a firsthand role in the preservation of our community trails.

-River Fest is a free event that takes place on Saturday, August 21st from 12pm-5pm.
+River Fest is a free event that takes place Saturday, August 20th 12pm - 5pm.

 Beartrap Summer Festival